 James A. Keyte

-As a partner at Skadden, James A. Keyte handles a wide variety of antitrust litigation, transactional and advisory matters across numerous industries.
+As a partner at Skadden, Mr. Keyte handles a wide variety of antitrust litigation, transactional and advisory matters across numerous industries.

-In the litigation area, Mr. Keyte has handled a number of cases involving alleged price-fixing, monopolization, other restraints of trade and class actions.
-Recent matters include cases for Pfizer, USIM, Ainsworth, NewYork-Presbyterian Hospital, IASIS Healthcare and several of Skadden’s Japanese clients.
-In addition, Mr. Keyte has handled or played significant roles in a number of sports-related litigations and trials, including several high-profile matters for the NHL, NFL and the NBA.
-He recently played a key role in the NHL’s successful litigation against MSG as well as in an attempt, through bankruptcy, to relocate the Phoenix Coyotes over the NHL’s objection.
+In the litigation area, Mr. Keyte has handled a number of cases involving alleged price-fixing, monopolization, litigated mergers, other restraints of trade and class actions.
+In addition, Mr. Keyte has handled or played significant roles in a number of sports-related litigations and trials, including several high-profile matters for the NHL, NFL, and NBA.
+He played a key role in the NHL’s successful litigation against Madison Square Garden LP, as well as an attempt, through bankruptcy, to relocate the Phoenix Coyotes over the NHL’s objection.
+Recently, Mr. Keyte represented the NHL in a class action litigation involving the live broadcast of NHL games and led the team that defeated that damages class by excluding the plaintiffs’ economic model after a three-day hearing.
 Mr. Keyte also played an instrumental role in the NFL’s successful jury verdict in a billion-dollar case brought by the Oakland Raiders in California state court.

-In the area of general antitrust counseling, Mr. Keyte advises numerous clients on compliance with basic antitrust statutes, including issues relating to competitor collaborations, unilateral conduct and distribution.
-He also counsels clients on intellectual property matters with antitrust implications.
+Mr. Keyte also counsels on general antitrust matters.
+He has advised numerous clients on compliance with basic antitrust statutes, including issues relating to competitor collaborations, unilateral conduct and distribution.
+He also counsels a number of clients on intellectual property matters with antitrust implications.

+Mr. Keyte is the past chair of the Trade, Sports and Professional Associations Committee.
 Mr. Keyte is a frequent contributor of antitrust articles to the Antitrust Law Journal and Antitrust Magazine on a variety of topics, including merger analysis, market definition and conduct-related issues.
-Mr. Keyte is a senior editor of the Antitrust Law Journal and a former editor of Antitrust Magazine.
-He has been repeatedly selected for inclusion in Chambers USA: America’s Leading Lawyers for Business.
+Mr. Keyte is a former senior editor of the Antitrust Law Journal and a current editor of Antitrust Magazine.
+He also authors a monthly antitrust column for the New York Law Journal.
+In 2012, he won the Institute of Competition Law’s Antitrust Academic Article Readers Award for “‘Tally Ho!’: UPP and the 2010 Horizontal Merger Guidelines.”
+Mr. Keyte repeatedly has been selected for inclusion in Chambers USA: America’s Leading Lawyers for Business, which has described him as a “brilliant” antitrust lawyer and a “bulldog in the courtroom.”
+In addition he is listed in The International Who’s Who of Competition Lawyers & Economists 2014 and Who’s Who Legal: Competition 2015.

 J.D., Loyola Law School, 1986 (Law Review)